 This was followed by a talk from Lucy Foley from the Centre for Process Innovation talking about the new National Biologics Centre.
 From 2004-2010, biologics increased from 7% to 70% of the sales of the top 10 drugs.
 Astounding!

 Day 1 then ended with a Civic Reception hosted by the Rt Hon The Lord Provost of Glasgow and plenty of wine.
-From here we headed on the the networking dinner being held at the incredible Drygate Brewery, where IBioIC had their very own branded beer for us to try.
+From here we headed on to the networking dinner being held at the incredible Drygate Brewery, where IBioIC had their very own branded beer for us to try.
 There was a great quiz put on throughout the night and the atmosphere was fantastic.

-After a quick coffee it was straight in to the next session on the Future of Industrial Biotechnology discussing the complete range of UK open access facilities from lab to commercial demonstration scale and the opportunities and ranges of innovation funding options available in Scotland as well as providing an overview of the role of supporting agencies and the venture investment landscape for industrial biotechnology.
+After a quick coffee it was straight in to the next session on the Future of Industrial Biotechnology discussing the complete range of UK open access facilities from lab to commercial demonstration scale and the opportunities and ranges of innovation funding options available in Scotland as well as providing an overview of the role of supporting agencies and the venture investment landscape for IB.